-Objectives: The objectives had been to evaluate the efficacy of fipronil for reducing tip moth damage on loblolly pine seedlings; and determine the duration of treatment efficacy.

-Justification: Several field trials were initiated in 2002, 2003, 2004, 2005 and 2006 to evaluate the efficacy of fipronil, applied by various techniques and rates, for reducing tip moth damage on loblolly pine seedlings.
+- Objectives: The objectives had been to evaluate the efficacy of fipronil for reducing tip moth damage on loblolly pine seedlings; and determine the duration of treatment efficacy. - Justification: Several field trials were initiated in 2002 2006 to evaluate the efficacy of fipronil, applied by various techniques and rates, for reducing tip moth damage on loblolly pine seedlings.
 The results from all trials indicate that fipronil is highly effective in reducing tip moth damage through the first year, in many cases, well into the second year, and a few cases, through most or all of the third year.
 Several trials also show that plant hole and soil injection treatments at or post planting are effective techniques of application.
 Further efforts to monitor small recently established trials are not warranted.
-Given the anticipated registration of fipronil by EPA, perhaps by fall 2007, future efforts should focus on 1) operational techniques of fipronil application by hand or machine planter, 2) evaluating the efficacy of fipronil when applied to containerized seedlings, and 3) confirm efficacy of the recently-registered SilvaShield (imidacloprid + fertilizer) tablet.
+Given that PTM[TM] SC Insecticide was registration by EPA in June 2007, future efforts should focus on 1) fine tuning operational techniques of fipronil application by hand or machine planter, and 2) evaluating the efficacy of fipronil when applied to containerized seedlings, 3) evaluating the efficacy of the recently-registered SilvaShield Forestry tablet (imidacloprid + fertilizer).